sangeethashankar03/workforce-management-system/README.md

 - Backend: Render Web Service
 - Database: MongoDB Atlas

-The backend is organised using Mongoose models, Express routes, middleware, and reusable utility functions to keep the code modular and maintainable.
+The backend is organised using Mongoose models, Express routes, and middleware to keep the code modular and maintainable..

 ---